 SIgA is secreted in the mucosal barriers of the body – that’s the skin, lungs, eyes, ears, mouth, gut, vaginal tract etc. It’s job is to bind to the foods or toxins to deactivate them and prevent them going into full circulation.
 It’s this first line of defence that can become overwhelmed early on, long before you get eg. leaky gut and whatnot.
 The process is inflammatory and linked to loss of oral tolerance to foods, chemicals etc, inflammatory conditions and autoimmunity.

 So, we can test IgA, IgM and IgG antibodies in blood to foods, pathogens and toxins, but what if some – or even all – of the problem is in the mucosal system?
-Now, we have two ways of looking for issues…
+Now, we have a great way of looking for issues…

 Cyrex 14 Saliva Test

-First, we have the new Cyrex 14 – well, it’s new to the UK at last anyway.
-It’s a saliva test which checks IgA and IgM antibodies to these – a brilliant gut/mucosal immune check of some of the most common triggers and causes of loss of food tolerance, autoimmunity and immune reactivity generally.
+The new Cyrex 14 – well, it’s new to the UK at last anyway is a saliva test which checks IgA and IgM antibodies to these – a brilliant gut/mucosal immune check of some of the most common triggers and causes of loss of food tolerance, autoimmunity and immune reactivity generally.

 The biomarkers in Array 14 were selected to give a picture of both likely antigens which may cause immune reactions and the areas they may effect.
 I’ve grouped them together so you can see a bit more easily: